Curve DAO Token Price Hits $0.79 on Exchanges (CRV)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Curve DAO Token launched on August 13th, 2020.
-Curve DAO Token’s total supply is 1,974,774,328 tokens and its circulating supply is 867,536,688 tokens.
-Curve DAO Token’s official website is guides.curve.fi/everything-you-need-to-know-about-crv.
+Curve DAO Token’s genesis date was August 13th, 2020.
+Curve DAO Token’s total supply is 1,977,888,837 tokens and its circulating supply is 867,355,309 tokens.
 Curve DAO Token’s official Twitter account is @curvefinance and its Facebook page is accessible here.
 The Reddit community for Curve DAO Token is https://reddit.com/r/curvedao and the currency’s Github account can be viewed here.
+The official website for Curve DAO Token is guides.curve.fi/everything-you-need-to-know-about-crv.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Curve DAO Token directly using U.S. dollars.
-Investors seeking to trade Curve DAO Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Curve DAO Token using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Curve DAO Token directly using US dollars.
+Investors seeking to trade Curve DAO Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Curve DAO Token using one of the exchanges listed above.

 Receive News & Updates for Curve DAO Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Curve DAO Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.